The Blacker the Berry (novel): Plot summary

 Two years later, Emma Lou works as a personal maid/companion to Clere Sloane, a retired actress married to Campbell Kitchen, a white writer very interested in Harlem.
 He encouraged Emma Lou to seek more education in order to achieve economic independence.
 She has few friends and still feels very out-of-place.
 When she tries to see Alva after they had stopped seeing each other for a time, Geraldine answers the door and Emma Lou leaves without comment.

 Geraldine and Alva's son has been born disfigured and possibly intellectually disabled, and seems to bring them endless trouble; they often wish he would die.
 Geraldine blames Alva—another man would have made a better baby—and her mother blames both of them for not bothering to marry before his birth (or conception).
 Alva has become a money-wasting alcoholic; Geraldine works hard, trying to build up an escape fund.

 Having moved to the Y.W.C.A., Emma Lou has found some new friends and is studying teaching.
 She continues to work hard but to feel no better about her appearance, although her friend Gwendolyn Johnson tries to help her.
 She starts seeing Benson Brown, a light-skinned man described as a "yaller nigger."
 His appearance seems reason enough to see him.
 But when she learns that Geraldine had abandoned Alva and their son, she goes to check on them and he soon has her taking care of little Alva Jr. After 6 months, she begins teaching at a Harlem public school, wearing much dark-skin-concealing makeup but being teased for it by colleagues.
 She nurtures the child better than his parents ever did, but she and Alva have a rocky relationship.

 As Emma Lou gains more economic independence, she discovers that it isn't everything; she's still not happy.
 She decides to leave Alva and his son.
-When she returns to the Y.W.C.A. she contacts Benson, who announces that he and Gwendolyn have been dating and have decided to marry.
+When she returns to the Y.W.C.A. she contacts Benson, who announces that he and Gwendolyn have decided to marry.
 They even invite her to the wedding.

 Emma Lou realizes she has spent her life running: she ran from Boise's color prejudice; she left Los Angeles for similar reasons.
 But she decides never to run again.
 She knows there are many people like her and that she has to accept herself.